-k) Tuition Provisions for Faculty and Administrative Staff (Revised April 15, 1999)
+k) Tuition Provisions for Faculty and Administrative Staff (Revised April 15, 1999) (Revised May 6, 2009)

+1)) Those eligible for tuition remission include:

+a)) Employees classified as Regular Full-time Employees (defined as employees who work a minimum of nine (9) months per year and 30 hours per week who have completed 365 calendar days of service in the classification, and are on active payroll.
+This definition of employee is referred to in the following sections (k1 through K11);

-- 1)) Those eligible for tuition remission include: - a)) The employee; - b)) The spouse of the employee who is married to the employee on the first day of the academic term for which benefit is being requested; - c)) The dependent(s) of the employee who qualifies for admission to Bradley University.
+b)) The spouse of the employee who is married to the employee on the first day of the academic term for which benefit is being requested;

+c)) The dependent(s) of the employee who qualifies for admission to Bradley University.
 Dependent is a natural child, adopted child, stepchild, or legal ward of an eligible employee who was claimed as a dependent on the employee's most recent federal tax return.
-Otherwise eligible children of eligible employees not claimed on the employee's most recent federal tax return due to divorce or legal separation agreements are considered eligible dependents. - 2)) A full-time employee, 12 months after beginning service, may take a maximum of 6 semester hours of undergraduate and graduate courses per session at \$5.00 per semester hour.
-Courses may be taken during one's scheduled work period with supervisor's approval. - 3)) The spouse of a full-time employee who is exempt from the Federal Labor Standards Act may take graduate courses at \$5.00 per semester hour.
-The spouse of a non-exempt full-time employee is eligible for graduate course tuition remission of 50%, if classroom space is available. - 4)) A full-time employee's dependents and spouse are eligible for tuition remission for undergraduate courses based on the following number of years of full-time service:
+Otherwise eligible children of eligible employees not claimed on the employee's most recent federal tax return due to divorce or legal separation agreements are considered eligible dependents.

+2)) A full-time employee, 12 months after beginning service, may take a maximum of 6 semester hours of undergraduate and graduate courses per session at \$5.00 per semester hour.
+Courses may be taken during one's scheduled work period with supervisor's approval.

+3)) The spouse of a full-time employee who is exempt from the Federal Labor Standards Act may take graduate courses at \$5.00 per semester hour.
+The spouse of a non-exempt full-time employee is eligible for graduate course tuition remission of 50%, if classroom space is available.

+4)) A full-time employee's dependents and spouse are eligible for tuition remission for undergraduate courses based on the following number of years of full-time service: